dot-event/dot-event/README.md

 ```

 **Helper tip:** Dot-event creates a helper function only if `dot.any` receives an event id with no props.

-## Listener arguments

-No matter what is passed to the `dot` emitter, listener functions always receive five arguments:

-- `prop` — an array of string identifiers
-- `arg` — the emit argument
-- `dot` — the dot-event instance
-- `event` — the event id
-- `signal` — dot-event signal object (use `signal.cancel = true` for event cancellation)

 ## Composer pattern